-Calls configure from HEOMSolver and sets any attributes that are specific to this subclass run (rho0, tlist)
+Calls configure from HEOMSolver and sets any attributes that are specific to this subclass rho0 [Qobj] Initial state (density matrix) of the system.

 Reset any attributes to default values

 Function to solve for an open quantum system using the HEOM model.